Can GenAI Move from Individual Use to Collaborative Work? Experiences, Challenges, and Opportunities of Coordinating GenAI into Collaborative Newswork: Background: GenAI in the Chinese News Industry

 The Chinese news industry has made notable progress in the design of the GenAI system for news work.\footnote{Yet, it is worth noting that the development of these newsroom-specific GenAI systems has not been particularly transparent.
 For example, most Chinese newsrooms have not disclosed whether their “proprietary” models are entirely self-developed or fine-tuned from existing commercial or open-source foundations.
-All descriptions summarized here in the background section are directly from the state news reports about Chinese GenAI development in newsrooms, which limits independent verification of the underlying technical processes in this paper.} At the organizational level, major media organizations have launched pilot projects that incorporate GenAI into routine news tasks.
-In July 2023, Xinhua News Agency \cite{chinaxinwen2024aimedia} released its proprietary large language model.
+All descriptions summarized here in the background section are directly from the state news reports about Chinese GenAI development in newsrooms, which limits independent verification of the underlying technical processes in this paper.} In July 2023, Xinhua News Agency \cite{chinaxinwen2024aimedia} released its proprietary large language model.
 The model was soon applied in coverage of the Chengdu Universiade, where Xinhua combined GenAI-based image and text generation to create and publish AIGC news videos \cite{chinaxinwen2024aimedia}.
 Around the same time, China Media Group (CMG) introduced the “CMG Media GPT,” the first large-scale AI model in China dedicated specifically to audiovisual content production \cite{chinaxinwen2024aimedia,lang2024qianqiu_shisong}.
-Also in February 2024, Jiefang Daily unveiled its own GenAI-powered application that could automatically reference the newspaper’s editorial database, and then produces articles in its distinctive newspaper style \cite{chinaxinwen2024aimedia}.
 Even regional newspapers also accelerated their investment in domain-specific GenAI models.
 Zhejiang Radio and Television Group launched an AIGC-based platform to support professional news production and used it to publish news documentaries \cite{chinaxinwen2024aimedia}.
-Jiangxi Daily has also developed a GenAI platform and could generate digital AI journalists for reporting \cite{feng2024digitally_intelligent_media}.